-Fire destroys Southwest Decatur mobile home
+Fire Destroys Southwest Decatur Mobile Home

 Decatur firefighters work to extinguish a mobile home fire at 1309 21st Ave.
 Southwest in Decatur Wednesday afternoon.
-An unattended trash fire on the rear of the home ignited the structure from underneath.
+An unattended trash fire, front, on the rear of the home ignited the structure from underneath.

 Start the conversation, or Read more at The Decatur Daily.